The admin dashboard is the place where you'll be able to manage and configure everything related to your Botpress Server installation, including:

 Test your bot

 To test your bot, there are two different kind of emulators.
-You can use the built-in chat emulator located in the top right corner, which is exactly what your visitors will face when they speak with your bot.
+You can use the built-in chat emulator located in the bottom right corner, which is exactly what your visitors will face when they speak with your bot.
 You can also start a new conversation with your bot by clicking the reset button.

 Open the chat window and say "Hello".
 The bot should greet you with something like "May I know your name?".